gm666q/lswtcs-vita/README.md

   use [ShaRKBR33D][shrkbrd] to get it quickly and easily.

 - <u>Legally</u> obtain your copy of Lego Star Wars: The Complete Saga for Android in a form of an `.apk` file and data files.
-This port is tailored for the v2.0.0.5(2005) version of the game.
-Older versions may work too, but no support is provided for them. **Newer versions will not work**.
+This port is tailored for the v2.0.2.02(20202) version of the game. **Older versions will not work**.
+Newer versions may work, but no support is provided for them.

-    - If you have it installed on your phone, you can [get all the required files directly from it][unpack-on-phone] or by using any APK extractor you can find on Google Play.
+    - If you have it installed on your phone, you can [get all the required files directly from it][unpack-on-phone] or by using any APK extractor you can find on Google Play. **Note, this app uses split apks**.

 > ℹ️ Verify that your build is the correct one using **sha1sum** (can also be found as an online tool). sha1sum for
-> `lib/armeabi-v7a/libTTapp.so` **must** be `d7092cecc1dce4e4d69bc78d0de8522349efa162`
+> `lib/armeabi-v7a/libTTapp.so` **must** be `291321330a3789414cab7d411dae64debc990ad6`

 - Open the `.apk` with any zip explorer (like [7-Zip](https://www.7-zip.org/)) and extract the file `lib/armeabi-v7a/libTTapp.so` from the `.apk` into `ux0:data/lswtcs/` on your Vita.
 Example of a correct resulting
   path: `ux0:data/lswtcs/libTTapp.so`

 - Fetch the game data files from your device.
-You can find them at `/sdcard/Android/obb/com.wb.lego.tcs`.
-Copy the file you find there (`main.2005.com.wb.lego.tcs.obb`) to `ux0:data/lswtcs/` on your Vita.
-Example of a correct resulting
+You can find them in the internal data folder of the device, **rooted device might be required**.
+Copy the file you find there (`Audio.dat`, `Levels.dat`, `Other.dat`, and `Textures.dat`) to `ux0:data/lswtcs/` on your Vita.
+Example of a correct resulting path: `ux0:data/lswtcs/Audio.dat`.
-  path: `ux0:data/lswtcs/main.2005.com.wb.lego.tcs.obb`

 - Install `lswtcs.vpk` (from [Releases][latest-release]).